Is fasting good for you?

 At a three-month follow-up, those doing 16:8 had lost an average of 9.7 lbs, and the ADF-ers lost 32.6 lbs on average.

-If you can, the evidence suggests it could definitely be an effective way to lose weight.
+If it is and you can, then it could be an effective way to lose weight.

 Benefits of intermittent fasting